ams-group08/find-your-language/README.md

 Created with *create-react-app*.
 See the [full create-react-app guide](https://github.com/facebook/create-react-app/blob/main/packages/cra-template/template/README.md).

-Provides an insight on the most popular languges across the web
+Provides an insight on the most popular languages across the web